Dr talking to someone pointing at paperwork with fruit

 And remember....

 Taking part in any research is entirely your choice, it is voluntary and you are free to change your mind at any time without giving a reason or it affecting your care in any way.
-All our research studies go through robust approval and governance processes to ensure they are safe, ethically sound, and that your personal and confidential information is full protected.
+All our research studies go through robust approval and governance processes to ensure they are safe, ethically sound, and that your personal and confidential information is fully protected.

 We need your help to make research truly meaningful and focused on the issues that matter most to the communities NELFT serves.
 Our research team and clinicians work closely together to offer you a range of ways to get involved, share your experiences, and make your voice heard.
 Research is for EVERYONE – and we can’t wait to hear from you.